Fullspeed-Family/fullspeed-resources/content/basics/what-is-fullspeed.md

 The rules on what Fullspeed is applies to all surfaces, whether it is asphalt, dirt, grass, ice etc. It does not matter if you have to slow down in a way to manage the track.

-Grass Fullspeed is a popular style in Track Of The Day, but in most of these tracks, you have to drift on the grass, slowing down in order to make a turn.
+"Grass Fullspeed" is a popular style in Track Of The Day, but in most of these tracks, you have to drift on the grass, slowing down in order to make a turn.
 Contra to many people's belief, this is *not* actually Fullspeed.
 Those tracks are simply a fast track where you don't release the accelerator.

 There are actually sub-styles for these "almost fullspeed" tracks.
 And they even used to have a very active community back in the day in the form of SpeedFun and FunSpeed.
 You can read more about the differences of the "speed" styles on [this TrackMania Wiki page](https://wiki.trackmania.io/en/Gameplay/Styles/SpeedStylesCompared).